KipropAmos/Kalenjin-Language-Translation/README.md

 ## data sets
 - Two datasets are used in txt format.
   1. kale.txt - contains text in kalenjin
-  2. eng.txt - contains text in english
+  2. english.txt - contains text in english

 ## Libraries